-DHY-101 Dental Hygiene I Pre-Clinic Lab
+DHY-101 Introduction to Dental Hygiene - Lab

 This course introduces the student to basic knowledge and skills necessary for the clinical application of dental hygiene services.
 Clinical labs will include demonstrations, synchronous DVD presentations and application which will involve typodonts, manikins and lab partner utilization.
 Prerequisite: Admission to the Dental Hygiene program.